 Conclusion

 Fixing edges in Photoshop is crucial for top-notch DTF printing.
-Knowing DTF tech, using Photoshop tools, and smart selection techniques are key.
+To get the best results, it’s important to understand DTF technology, know how to use Photoshop tools well, and apply smart selection techniques.
 These steps help refine edges and solve problems, making your DTF transfers look great.

 This guide has shown you how to handle edge issues, like color bleeding and jagged edges.
 Keep practicing and trying new things.
 This will help you get better at making amazing DTF prints that impress everyone.